 -It’s an extremely easy place to travel with kids.
 You can buy anything you need at El Corte Ingles.
 English is widely spoken, though it’s also a great opportunity to dust off that high school Spanish.
 The transportation infrastructure is efficient and easy to navigate.
 You can generally find food to satisfy picky eaters.

 Hopefully you’re as excited as I am about planning a trip to Spain!
+It truly is the best place for a family vacation.
 We have lots of resources to help you get started: tips for arranging your Spain itinerary with kids, getting around Spain with kids, Spain books for kids, what to bring to Spain for a great trip, and (of course) the best family destinations in Spain.
 If you’re just after places to go in Spain with kids, feel free to jump ahead.

 Get started planning your trip to Spain with kids